Al-Qurnah: Recent developments

 The river front Qurnah Tourist Hotel was built during the Ba'athist period to encourage tourism for the region.

 Majnoon Island near Al-Qurnah is a center for oil production of the giant Majnoon Oilfield.
 The area was built out of sand dunes and mud to create pathways for oil pipelines.
 The island was held by Iranian army during the Iran-Iraq war before Iraqi chemical weapons were deployed.

-As of the start of the 2003 Iraq War, conditions of the city were reportedly woeful.
-Cracked pavements and bullet holes in local properties, the looting of the local hospital and the poor condition of the tree of knowledge made the return of tourism to the area a challenge.
+As of the start of the 2003 US invasion of Iraq, conditions of the city were already reportedly woeful.
+Cracked pavements and bullet holes in local properties, the looting of the local hospital and the poor condition of the tree of knowledge made the return of tourism to the area challenging.
+The local economic, environmental and social conditions in Al-Qurnah district have since been described as fragile.